sezanzeb/input-remapper/readme/usage.md

 ## Gamepads

 Joystick movements will be translated to mouse movements, while the second joystick acts as a mouse wheel.
+You can swap this in the user interface.
 All buttons, triggers and D-Pads can be mapped to keycodes and macros.
-The purpose of your joysticks can be configured in the json files with the `gamepad.joystick.left_purpose` and `right_purpose` keys.
-See [Configuration Files](#configuration-files) for more info.

-The D-Pad can be mapped to W, A, S, D for example, to run around in games, while the joystick turns the view.
+The D-Pad can be mapped to W, A, S, D for example, to run around in games, while the joystick turns the view (depending on the game).

 Tested with the XBOX 360 Gamepad.
 On Ubuntu, gamepads worked better in Wayland than with X11 for me.